song & sound & story

 How we connect with the Mother – our prime ancestor.

-Earth Harmonic Cosmograms: Weaving Human-Earth Connection Through Interactive Land Art And Acoustic Ecology.
+Weaving Human-Earth Connection Through Interactive Land Art & Acoustic Ecology.

 Earth Bhakti is an initiative in Northern New Mexico, the Land of Enchantment.
 “To enchant” is from the Latin “in-cantare” – to sing into or to sing upon; an enchantment is a spell-song.
 It is here on this celestial land that we gather and sing.